 Child and Family Developmental Services

-Child and Family Developmental Services is composed of an interdisciplinary team which will include developmental-behavior pediatric providers, speech and language therapists, occupational therapists, physical therapists, board certified behavior analysists, and behavior health providers.
+Child and Family Developmental Services is composed of an interdisciplinary team that includes developmental-behavior pediatric providers, speech and language therapists, occupational therapists, physical therapists, board certified behavior analysts, and behavior health consultants.
 This team seeks to collaborate in providing a wide range of supportive care to children and families with developmental and behavioral needs.

 CFDS features a state-of-the-art clinic with two large sensory/motor gyms and multiple smaller individualized treatment spaces to meet a variety of customer-owner needs.
 CFDS is equipped with telemedicine capability to provide telehealth services to customer-owners in rural communities.

-Child and Family Developmental Services will provide pediatric services related to:
+Child and Family Developmental Services will provide pediatric services (ages birth to 18) related to:

 • Prenatal substance exposure